thibaultmg/acm-rag-content/docs/acm/2.15/governance/main.md

-- Feature: Policy grouping - Policy framework: Yes, you can have a combination of statuses and deployments through Policy and PolicySet resources. - Deployed with external tools: You can use Kubernetes labels on the policy resources to logically group related policies and view the in the Discovered policies table.
+- Feature: Policy grouping - Policy framework: Yes, you can have a combination of statuses and deployments through Policy and PolicySet resources. - Deployed with external tools: You can use Kubernetes labels on your policy resources to logically group related policies and view the Discovered policies table.
 You can also use Argo CD Application objects for grouping and to get a high-level status.

-- Feature: Policy event history - Policy framework: You can view the last 10 events per cluster per policy stored on the hub cluster. - Deployed with external tools: No, but you can scrape the policy event history from the controller logs on each managed cluster.
+- Feature: Policy event history - Policy framework: You can view the last 10 events per cluster per policy stored on your hub cluster. - Deployed with external tools: You can view the last 10 events in the status of the policy on your managed cluster.

 - Feature: Policy dependencies - Policy framework: Yes - Deployed with external tools: No. Alternatively, you can use the Argo CD sync waves